Summary of Significant Accounting Policies

 When required, the Company also considers the bifurcation guidance for embedded derivatives per ASC 815-15, Embedded Derivatives.

-Borrowing costs related to the issuance of interim production financing are recorded as a reduction to the carrying amount of interim production financing and measured at amortized cost using the effective interest method.
-Borrowing costs are recognized as part of interest expense in the condensed consolidated statements operations or loss in the period in which they are incurred.
+Borrowing costs relate to the issuance of Wow’s interim production financing and are recorded as a reduction to the carrying amount of interim production financing and measured at amortized cost using the effective interest method.
+Borrowing costs are recognized as part of interest expense in the condensed consolidated statements of operations in the period in which they are incurred.
 Borrowing costs directly attributable to the acquisition or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are added to the cost of those assets, until such time the assets are substantially ready for their intended use or sale.
-The Company recorded $0.3 million related to production financing during the three months ended June 30, 2022.
+Upon the acquisition of Wow, the Company recorded $0.3 million and $0.6 million related to production financing during the three and nine months ended September 30, 2022, respectively.

 The Company accounts for revenue according to standard FASB ASC 606, Revenue from Contracts with Customers (“ASC 606”).